WebReflection/url-search-params/README.md

   // throws a TypeError
 }
 ```
-this polyfill will reflect natiive behavior, throwing a type error due access to a property in a non instance of `HTMLAnchorElement`.
+this polyfill will reflect native behavior, throwing a type error due access to a property in a non instance of `HTMLAnchorElement`.

 Nothing new to learn here, [just a reminder](http://webreflection.blogspot.co.uk/2011/08/please-stop-reassigning-for-no-reason.html).